Kevin Johnson (singer): 1967–1971: Career beginnings

 In 1967 Johnson relocated to Sydney and recorded his first single, "Hayman Island" on Joye's ATA label in January.
 He followed with "Woman You Took My Life" in April 1968 but neither single had any chart success.
 Aside from his music career Johnson also worked for the Registrar-General's Department of New South Wales.
 "Woman You Took My Life" was later recorded by Tom Jones, and by Vince Hill.
 In 1969 Johnson signed with independent label, Sweet Peach.
 His debut album, In the Quiet Corners of My Mind, was released in that year.
-It was recorded at the Adelaide Studios of Gamba with Jimmy Stewart as producer and Lewandowski as engineer.
+It was recorded at the Adelaide Studios of Gamba with Jimmy Stewart as producer and Stan Lewandowski as engineer.
 In February 1971 he issued his first hit single, "Bonnie Please Don't Go" aka "She's Leavin'", which peaked at No. 12 in Melbourne, No. 2 in Sydney, and No. 15 on the Go-Set National Top 60.
 It remained on the Go-Set charts for a total of 25 weeks; it was listed at No. 22 on their end of year chart; and No. 7 for Top Australian Singles of the year.

 In 1971, Johnson won the Male Vocalist Single Award for his self-composed single, "Bonnie Please Don't Go".